SURVANT-Cryp/SOURCE-POEM/README.md

-A Twitterbot distributing experimental media.
+EXMEDISTRO is a Twitterbot distributing experimental media.
 I am sharing this project on GitHub in the spirit of distribution and DIWO culture.

 https://twitter.com/exmedistro